TheJaredWilcurt/WuhdAppusDat/README.md

 # WuhdAppusDat

-Desktop app for streamers that lets you know what program is currently in focus
+Desktop app for streamers that lets you know what program is currently in focus.

+You can modify the `app-map.json` file to change how program names are displayed.

 ## Running locally

-The dependency `windows-active-process` requires a native module be built
+The dependency `windows-active-process` requires a native module be built.

 1. Install [Node.js](https://nodejs.org) & npm
 1. `npm install -g windows-build-tools`